ichanmsngkyy/re-former/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is part of the Forms Project in The Odin Project’s Ruby on Rails Curriculum.
+Find it at https://www.theodinproject.com

 Things you may want to cover:

-* Ruby version
+- Ruby version - 3.4.2

+- Rails version - 8.0.3

-* System dependencies
+- System dependencies

-* Configuration
+- Configuration

-* Database creation
+- Database creation

-* Database initialization
+- Database initialization

-* How to run the test suite
+- How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+- Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+- Deployment instructions

-* ...
+- ...